franzenzenhofer/f19n-obtrusive-livetest/sample-rules/README.md

 }
 ```

-## EventCollection
+## page

-The `EventCollection` holds all the occurred events during the page load.
+The `page`-object is basically a collection of events.
+This event-collection holds all the occurred events during the page load.

 #### List of possible events